-SMS is superb avenue to initiate discreet digital customer touchpoints—and it’s easy for the business to implement.
-It also gives the prospective or existing business customer a “bookmark” to a possible solution to their concern, providing a way for them to reconnect with their account manager or CSR.
+SMS is a superb avenue to initiate discreet digital customer touchpoints—and it’s easy for the business to implement.
+It also gives the prospective or existing business customers a “bookmark” to a possible solution to their concern, providing a way for them to reconnect with their account manager or CSR.

 Sending an SMS to a client’s smartphone helps the business customer engage in the way they want to.
 Then, adding both inbound and outbound calling on top of SMS goes a long way.

 Want to make it even more attractive?
 Offer in-app chat or webchat.

 When your inbound leads are linked to your digital advertising data—regardless of its source—they are nearly 15 times more likely to close.